kananinirav/AWS-Certified-Cloud-Practitioner-Notes/sections/account_management_billing_support.md

 - **Billing Alarms**: in us-east-1 – track overall and per-service billing
 - **Budgets**: more advanced – track usage, costs, RI, and get alerts
 - **Savings Plans**: easy way to save based on long-term usage of AWS
+- **Cost Anomaly Detection**: detect unusual spends using Machine Learning
+- **Service Quotas**: notify you when you're close to service quota threshold

 * * *